WenqingZhong/Computational-Images-/README.md

 # Computational-Images

-Some interesting filters/pixel processing projects
+Some interesting filters/pixel processing projects.
+All projects were written in processing3.